 Closures made from polystyrene or thermoset plastics are preferred.

 Both materials are heavier than water and sink in the float-sink tank, thereby separating from the HDPE.
 They also do not damage or wear cutting machinery in the recycling process.
-Small amounts of these materials that make it through the float-sink process can be melt filtered from the recycled HDPE in the extrusion step.
-However, these materials are lost to the waste stream in the recycling process and are considered less preferable than an alternative floating attachment that is compatible with HDPE.
+Small amounts of thermoset materials that make it through the float-sink process can be melt filtered from the recycled HDPE in the extrusion step.
+However, these materials are lost to the waste stream in the recycling process and are considered less desirable than an alternative floating attachment that is compatible with HDPE and does not create waste.

 Label inks require testing to determine the appropriate APR recyclability category.